 I’m done, I got nothing left.
 No more stories.
 I’ve completely run out of tales about growing up in Remington, Virginia.
 To some of you, I know this comes as good news.
 How many childhood stories can one person conjure up anyway?
 More than 40.
-That’s right, if you check the pages of this blog you will find that more than 40 stories have been published.
+That’s right, if you check the pages of this blog you will find that more than 40 stories have been published about my childhood and growing up in Remington, Va.
 That’s enough, it’s more than enough.
 Yeah I know, I could probably come up with one or two more, but why bother?
 Sure, there’s the story about how, in 1965, our church received notice that we would be hosting the Northern Virginia Baptist Association’s Baptist Convention in Gainesville, Virginia.
 Yes, I could write about that, but I won’t.
 There’s really not much to tell.
+Nothing happened.
 I must have been no more than 12 or 13 at the time, so my memory is a bit foggy on the hows and what fors that went on.
-All I know is, as the host church, we would be responsible for providing volunteer workers during the weeklong session.
-They needed several of our members to stay on site for the week during the day and live overnight in the barracks or bunk houses there.
-All the other workers could come and go on a daily basis and be available to help during speaking events and conference sessions.
+All I know is, as the host church, we, Providence Baptist Church in Remington, would be responsible for providing volunteer workers during the weeklong event.
+The Association needed several of our members to stay on site during the day and stay overnight in the barracks or bunk houses there.
+All the other workers we provided could come and go on a daily basis, as long as they were available to help during speaking events and conference sessions.

-My friend Ferdinand and I jumped at the chance to spend a week at “camp”.
+My friend Fernando Beasley and I jumped at the chance to spend a week at “camp”.
 We would spend 7 days “roughing it” in the wilderness in Gainesville, VA.
-But there’s nothing to report, nothing happened.
+But like I said, there’s nothing to write about, nothing happened.
 We arrived, cleaned buildings (and there were a lot of buildings), picked up trash, escorted guests from one place to another and kept concession stands filled with supplies and various sundries.
-That went on every day for an entire week, but it was on the first day when Ferdinand and I rounded the corner of the mess hall/ cafeteria that stopped us dead in our tracks.
+That went on every day for an entire week, but it was on the first day when Fernando and I rounded the corner of the mess hall/ cafeteria that stopped us dead in our tracks.